Fall/Spring 2016-17 Classes

 Student Division Jazz

 Level II-V students may enroll in an optional, additional jazz class for $621.

 At the Pittsburgh Ballet Theatre School, performance opportunities are part of the school philosophy.
 Student Division students perform in the school’s annual Spring Performance.
-Spring Performance is designed to reflect the student’s journey from Level I to Pre-Professional training.
+Spring Performance is designed to reflect the student’s journey from Preparatory Ballet to Pre-Professional training.
 Throughout the year, some dancers in the Student Division may have the opportunity to perform in PBT Company repertoire at the Benedum Center.